MailTape/MailTape-v1/_posts/2022-03-13-Raw-Poetic.md

 ## [Raw Poetic](https://mydgar.bandcamp.com/) - Cadillac
-Sarah : **"**such a beautiful track

-watery quality with reverberating bass and smooth vocals, contrasting so nicely with higher guitar comps love the guitar features, especially this riff feature a testament to the "Jason-ness" of this album
+Sarah : **"**such a beautiful track coming off of a difficult relationship, coming to peace with the end a proper goodbye watery quality with reverberating bass and smooth vocals, contrasting so nicely with the higher guitar riff comp a testament to the "Jason-ness" of this album
 	hip hop, folk w soul elements, but not lingering too long on any one genre **"**